-- electrical technicians, who maintain and repair equipment such as power distribution systems, motors and control systems
+- electrical maintenance – repairing and maintaining equipment such as power distribution systems, motors and control systems

-- instrument technicians, who maintain and repair process control and safety systems
+- instrument and control maintenance – repairing and maintaining process control and safety systems

-- mechanical technicians, who maintain and repair equipment such as pumps, engines and turbines
+- mechanical maintenance – repairing and maintaining equipment such as pumps, engines and turbines

-- process operation technicians, who are responsible for maintaining safe operations of oil and gas production.
+- process operations – maintaining the safe operations of oil and gas production.

 You could be: